-What is a vampire facial?
+What is a vampire (Platelet Rich Plasma) facial?

 However this facial is not as sinister as it sounds…it’s actually quite the contrary!

-Common questions around vampire Facials
+Common questions around vampire facials

-For many clients this is the perfect treatment to have just before the end of the day.
+For many clients, this is the perfect treatment to have just before the end of the day.
 It is a quick and easy treatment that happens in the consulting room.
 Prior to starting the treatment, the client’s face is cleansed thoroughly and a topical local anaesthetic cream is applied.
 Thereafter the blood is drawn and spunk down for 20-30 minutes (depending on the type of centrifuge).
-The PRP obtained is then microneedled back into the face and neck…this process takes a few minutes.
+The PRP obtained is then micro needled back into the face and neck…this process takes a few minutes.

 Clients usually do appear red/inflamed after the treatment with this appearance improving within the next 24-48 hours depending on sensitivity.
 A client is able to use make-up the next day to conceal any residual redness.

 The usual healing is in the form of dryness and scaling/peeling that will occur over the course of the week after the PRP is done – usually seen from day 3 onwards.

 Whilst we are often asked if this procedure is better to perform versus neurotoxin, we strongly advise clients that these are two different modalities of treatment.
-They are designed to have different targets of improvement.
+They are designed to have different targets for improvement.
 Neurotoxin brings about a reduction in lines and wrinkles that are formed during expression, for a period of 3-4 months.
 PRP can result in an improvement in wrinkles in both upper and lower face and not necessarily only the wrinkles associated with expression.
 The PRP treatment also involves improving the actual quality of the skin (ie. tone, complexion, pigmentation, lines and wrinkles).